wanderwaltz/wanderwaltz.github.io/_posts/2015-03-26-putting-more-c-in-your-objective-c.md

 that I'm comfortable with the language and that it provides everything I need to make awesome apps.
 But nothing is perfect of course.

 The dynamic nature of the language can be a woe at some times.
-One of such things is lack of proper private methods in Objective-C.
+One of such things is the lack of proper private methods in Objective-C.
 <!--more-->

 Whether you like it or not, whatever you call your method, it could be overridden in a subclass even if you don't really want it to be overridden.
 More so, if your method is not listed in the header file, someone could override your 'private' hidden method even without realizing it.
 Who knows what will happen in that case.
-Hopefully your app will crash fast and early.
+Hopefully, your app will crash fast and early.

 I have a small silly practical reason to talk about it right now.
 I've been creating a lot of `IB_DESIGNABLE` views recently and therefore as a responsible person I have to override two initializers[^1] for each of them:

-[^1]: The designated initializer for an `UIView` subclass is of course the `initWithFrame:` one, but
+[^1]: The designated initializer for a `UIView` subclass is, of course, the `initWithFrame:` one, but
       when loading the view from a storyboard or a xib it won't be called in favor of the `initWithCoder:`.

 {% highlight objc %}